kumarshivu12/Elitefit-todo/AnswerToTechnicalQuestion.md

 **Q3 -   How would you track down a performance issue in production?
 Have you ever had to do this?**

-To identify a production performance issue, I would take the following actions:
+When faced with a production performance issue, a structured approach becomes essential.
+Firstly, it's crucial to carefully identify the specific area causing the problem by using tools that track and locate performance concerns.

-Determine the Issue: Make use of monitoring tools to pinpoint the precise region or part that is generating the performance problem.
+Next, a thorough examination of the relevant code is conducted to uncover operations consuming excessive resources or inefficient algorithms.

-Code Review: Look over the pertinent code to find resource-intensive operations or inefficient algorithms.
+Following this, necessary improvements are made.
+This involves making adjustments aimed at reducing unnecessary processes, optimizing how data is stored and accessed, and refining the code's efficiency.

-Optimization: Perform any required optimizations, such as reducing the number of re-renders, using memoization, or streamlining database queries.
+However, before implementing these changes into the live environment, it's vital to test them in a controlled setting.
+This ensures that the alterations are effective and won't cause any unforeseen issues when deployed.

-Testing: Prior to implementing the changes in production, test them in a safe setting.
+By following this methodical process, we can ensure a systematic and effective resolution to production performance challenges.